phenomecentre/nPYc-Toolbox/docs/introduction.rst

 Sample Metadata
 ===============

-Additional study design parameters or sample metadata may be mapped into the Dataset using the :py:meth:`~nPYc.objects.Dataset.addSampleInfo` method.
+Additional study design parameters or sample metadata may be mapped into the Dataset, this section describes the nomenclature and formats for adding data in order to maximise the utility of the toolbox for quality control.

 See :doc:`samplemetadata` for details.